top of page

 a full Jyotish reading performed by a competent Vedic astrologer

-you will find that Vedic Astrology and what it tells you is simply impossible to dismiss
+you will find that Vedic Astrology and what it tells you is impossible to dismiss

 Water is wet and fire will burn, this is not a matter of belief, but, of direct experience.